yurishkuro/opentracing-tutorial/nodejs/lesson01/README.md

 Note that we are passing a string `"hello-world"` to the init method.
 It is used to mark all spans emitted by the tracer as originating from a `hello-world` service.

 There's one more thing we need to do.
 Jaeger Tracer is primarily designed for long-running server processes, so it has an internal buffer of spans that is flushed by a background thread.
-Since our program exists immediately, it may not have time to flush the spans to Jaeger backend.
+Since our program exits immediately, it may not have time to flush the spans to Jaeger backend.
 Let's add the following to the end of `hello.js`:

 ```javascript